vshemchuk/public/README.md

 In case something is not working @alexp may help.
 I did not asked him for help but he's the only one in company who I know use Python.
 Any case, scrip is primitive, so other backend people may help as well.

 No dependencies used so installing extra modules not required.

+This is a public repository visible to anyone in the net, so make sure not to save any e-mails list here.